lisefrac/redtrilliumgardens.com/content/buy-plants.md

 Curious how many we have of each size and species?
 [View our detailed inventory here.](https://docs.google.com/spreadsheets/d/1FV7iCZJYFeVC55onCDUhkP_r6_sS_5j-vdgNPat4-bk/edit?usp=sharing)

 ### Perennial Natives

-*Italicized* plants are still waking up from being dormant for the winter, and so may not look like much yet!

 Pricing - plugs $5 (limited availability), pint $8, quart $12, 2-quart $20, or as otherwise marked.